3 Steps to Recover After Getting Glutened

-Nearly 70% of our immune system is in our gut.
+This may the third step, but it’s also the most important!
+Nearly 80% of our immune system is in our gut.
 Having a healthy gut is crucial for optimal health.
-The six things below will help you heal your gut.
+The supplements below will help your gut repair itself more quickly.

 Probiotics.
 Routinely, I recommend taking a highly concentrated probiotic (25-100 billion units) a day.
 I advise my patients to “double-up” on their probiotic dose for a week after a gluten exposure.

 L-Glutamine.
 Glutamine is an amino acid that is great for repairing damage to the gut, helping the gut lining to regrow and repair, undoing the damage caused by gluten.
 I recommend 3-5 grams a day for a week after exposure.